flyflyinit/cce-rds-dds/README.md

-# Simple deployment of an Apache/PHP stack on CCE Cluster connecting to RDS(MySQL) and DDS(MongoDB) databases
+# Simple Helm chart deployment of an Apache/PHP stack on CCE Cluster connecting to RDS(MySQL) and DDS(MongoDB) databases
 This README provides instructions for deploying an Apache/PHP stack on a CCE Cluster, with connections to RDS (MySQL) and DDS (MongoDB) databases.
 This deployment is achieved using Docker and Helm charts.

 ## Diagram